DarkIntaqt/lolassethelper/SETUP.md

 pip3 install -r requirements.txt
 ```

-Third, create a the config.py file `lolassethelper/config.py`.
+Third, create the config.py file `lolassethelper/config.py`.
 Copy the `config.example.py` file, remove the example from the file name and insert all the requested values

 After that, you can already run the script (currently it only supports challenges):
 ```bash